agimus/agimus-demos-ur10-pointing/ur10/pointing/README.md

 roslaunch ur_robot_driver ur10e_bringup.launch robot_ip:=192.168.56.5 robot_description_file:=$DEVEL_HPP_DIR/install/share/agimus_demos/launch/ur10_pointing_load_ur10e.launch
 ```

+If this fails, with the error message `Could not get fresh data package from robot`, turn off and on the robot by clicking on the green button in the lower left of the tablet, then on `OFF`, then `ON` then `START` and try to run the robot bringup again.

 After ROS is launched successfully, press the "play" icon in the tablet
 and select "Play from beginning Robot Program".
 In the terminal you should
 read